evaafi/sdk/docs/README.md

 ### Supply

 In the [code](./example/src/supply/index.ts) you can see an example of sending a message to top up the balance using Wallet V4.
-An important point in this example is that here we get the builded message and send it manually:
+An important point in this example is that here we get prebuilt message and send it manually:

 ```typescript
 // create signed transfer for out wallet with internal message to EVAA Master Contract